Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 -methods of rehabilitation of patients with gastric ulcer.

-1. Anatomical, physiological, pathophysiological and clinical features of the course of the disease
+1. Anatomical, physiological, pathophysiological and clinical features of the disease

 .1 Etiology and pathogenesis of gastric ulcer

-Gastric ulcer is characterized by the formation of an ulcer in the stomach due to a disorder of the general and local mechanisms of the nervous and humoral regulation of the main functions of the gastroduodenal system, trophic disorders and activation of proteolysis of the gastric mucosa and often the presence of Helicobacter pylori infection in it.
-At the final stage, an ulcer occurs as a result of a violation of the ratio between aggressive and protective factors with a predominance of the former and a decrease in the latter in the stomach cavity.
+Gastric ulcer is characterized by the formation of ulcers in the stomach due to a disorder of the general and local mechanisms of nervous and humoral regulation of the main functions of the gastroduodenal system, disruption of trophism and activation of proteolysis of the gastric mucosa and often the presence of Helicobacter pylori infection.
+At the final stage, an ulcer occurs as a result of a violation of the relationship between aggressive and protective factors with a predominance of the former and a decrease in the latter in the gastric cavity.

-Thus, the development of peptic ulcer, according to modern concepts, is due to an imbalance between the impact of aggressive factors and defense mechanisms that ensure the integrity of the gastric mucosa.
+Thus, the development of peptic ulcer disease, according to modern concepts, is caused by an imbalance between the effects of aggressive factors and defense mechanisms that ensure the integrity of the gastric mucosa.

-Aggression factors include: an increase in the concentration of hydrogen ions and active pepsin (proteolytic activity); Helicobacter pylori infection, the presence of bile acids in the stomach cavity and duodenum.
+Factors of aggression include: increased concentration of hydrogen ions and active pepsin (proteolytic activity); Helicobacter pylori infection, the presence of bile acids in the stomach cavity and duodenum.

-The protective factors include: the amount of protective mucus proteins, especially insoluble and premucosal, the secretion of bicarbonates (“alkaline flush”); mucosal resistance: proliferative index of the mucosa of the gastroduodenal zone, local immunity of the mucosa of this zone (the amount of secretory IgA), the state of microcirculation and the level of prostaglandins in the gastric mucosa.
-With peptic ulcer and non-ulcer dyspepsia (gastritis B, pre-ulcerative condition), aggressive factors sharply increase and protective factors in the stomach cavity decrease.
+The protective factors include: the amount of protective mucus proteins, especially insoluble and premucosal, secretion of bicarbonates (“alkaline tide”); resistance of the mucous membrane: proliferative index of the mucous membrane of the gastroduodenal zone, local immunity of the mucous membrane of this zone (the amount of secretory IgA), the state of microcirculation and the level of prostaglandins in the gastric mucosa.
+With peptic ulcer and non-ulcer dyspepsia (gastritis B, pre-ulcerative condition), aggressive factors sharply increase and protective factors in the gastric cavity decrease.

 Based on currently available data, the main and predisposing factors have been identified diseases.